 As the world becomes increasingly interconnected, bilingualism has become the norm.
-According to recent United Nations figures, up to 80% of the world’s population speaks at least two languages, and three languages is not uncommon.
-1/5 of the population in the United States describe themselves as “bilingual”.
-Bilingualism is a hallmark of the twenty-first century.
+According to United Nations figures, up to 80% of the world’s population speaks at least two languages, and three languages is not uncommon.
+One fifth of the population in the United States describe themselves as “bilingual.”
+Bilingualism is a hallmark of the 21st century.

 In the past 50 years, neuroscientists and psychologists have uncovered a wealth of scientific evidence to support the hypothesis that learning another language at a young age strengthens cognitive and linguistic development in children.